Skip to content

 How Much Does It Cost to Replace a Knocked-Out Tooth?

 The cost of replacing a knocked-out tooth can vary widely depending on several factors.
 Options range from reattachment to more extensive procedures like a dental implant or bridge.
 In California, dental costs can range from $1,000 to $3,000 or more for implants.
-It's important to get a written estimate from your dentist to understand the costs involved.
+Get a written estimate from your dentist to understand the costs involved.

 What Will a Dentist Do for a Knocked-Out Tooth?